-- 100% highly qualified staff, including District of Innovation - · Consistent and purposeful staff development, both in and out of district, and staff meetings - Teacher mentoring - · Increase in interventions services and availability
+- 100% highly qualified staff, including District of Innovation - Consistent and purposeful staff development, both in and out of the district, and staff meetings - Teacher mentoring - Increase in intervention services and availability - The Middle School curriculum instructional strategist is regularly involved in staff development to support teachers and instructional needs. - Campus technology personnel available to support students and staff - Strong curriculum in TEKS resource system - Continued progress in using Chromebooks in the classroom with much assistance from curriculum specialists.

-- The Middle School curriculum instructional strategist is regularly involved in staff development to support teachers and instructional needs. - · Campus technology personnel available to support students and staff - Strong curriculum in TEKS resource system - Continued progress in use of Chromebooks in the classroom with much assistance from curriculum specialist. - · New IXL platform to help all students increase academic achievement in Math and ELAR - · Programs are in place to assist in closing academic gaps for students who are struggling. - · Open communication through department meetings
+- IXL platform to help all students increase academic achievement in Math and ELAR - Programs are in place to assist in closing academic gaps for students who are struggling. - Open communication through department meetings - Nearpod for Intervention - Quizizz & GimKit for Interactive Formative Assessments to monitor student progress on concepts being taught in class - Discovery Education & Khan Academy for Instructional Video Supports and exercises to increase student understanding